Skip navigation

 • Determination of antimicrobial sensitivity (antibiogram)

 The INPs strain collection includes a variety of bacteria and yeasts, which are cultivated as required for the individual experiments.
-Plasma sources to be tested can be set up in the laboratories and connected to the in house gas supply (argon, He, N2, O2, CO2 etc.).
-Permission to handle pathogens is available (§ 44 IfSG; § 49 IfSG and § 13 BioStoffV (2000/54/EG and 2010/32/EU)).
+Plasma sources to be tested can be set up in the laboratories and be connected to the in-house gas supply (argon, He, N2, O2, CO2 etc.).
+Permission to handle pathogens has been issued (§ 44 IfSG; § 49 IfSG and § 13 BioStoffV (2000/54/EG and 2010/32/EU)).

-In the cell biology area, several S2 laboratories are available to perform molecular and functional analyses on the effect of plasma on metabolism, viability and expression patterns to underpin clinical applications or to develop new applications.
+Several S2 laboratories are available within the cell biology area to perform molecular and cell biological analyses on the effect of plasma on metabolism, viability and expression patterns to underpin clinical applications or to develop new applications.
 For these analyses, the laboratories are equipped with the following methods:

-• Cell culture, cytotoxicity assays, in vitro wound healing assays (scratch assay).
+• Cell culture, cytotoxicity assays, in vitro wound healing assays (e.g. scratch assay).

 • Quantitative and qualitative protein analysis by Western blots, protein simple, ELISA, 1D and 2D gel electrophoresis